elasticpath/rest-resource-viz/README.md

 The above command dumps the graph data to `data/graph-data2.edn` with pretty print enabled.
 The brackets are necessary in order to send positional arguments to the task.

+## Build

+Boot is very friendly when it comes to help developers.
+You either have `boot -h` or `boot task-name -h` at your disposal.

+In order to compile the plugin you can either use Maven directly in the project root or launch it through boot with:

+    boot -B --source-paths "." watch -e "^mvn-target" sift -i "src" -i "pom.xml" mvn -W `pwd` -A "-Pboot-clj clean install"

+This will generate a `mvn-target` folder containing the artifact (which will also be installed in your `.m2` folder.

 ## License

 Copyright 2017 Elastic Path